 Scripture does not prohibit marriage between first-cousins.
 Yet, there are several things to consider.
 First, it would be a serious error to say more than what scripture has said or to add to scripture.

 Second, we are assuming that when you married in the United States, you did not violate any of the laws in the state in which you were married.
 If you are not sure, we would encourage you to check with a lawyer in that state.
-Here is a general summary of United States law regarding marriage from LawQA by Total Attorneys, but it is important to remember that the laws vary from one state to another.
+Here is a general summary of United States law regarding marriage from LawQA by Total Attorneys.
+It is important to remember that the laws vary from one state to another.

 Depending on the laws of the state or jurisdiction where this marriage will take place, marriage between two first cousins may be valid or invalid based on whether you and your first cousins are within or outside the acceptable degrees of consanguinity or affinity.
 Your marriage may not only be invalid, it may even be against the law.
 Before signing on the dotted line with your cousin, speak to an experienced family law attorney in your proposed state of marriage.